+Layer-2 Unicast Support

 IEEE 802 disagrees with 5G Americas’s [6, page 5] assertion that 3GPP Release 14 LTE V2X supports a “richer range of services than is possible using DSRC”.
 DSRC supports every ITS service supported by Release 14 C-V2X sidelink.
 Moreover [7], DSRC supports a wide range of “advanced V2X” [8] services that 3GPP concedes Release 14 LTE V2X was never intended to support such as vehicle platooning and sensor data sharing.
-Furthermore, since Release 14 LTE V2X only uses broadcast, and does not possess a native unicast capability, there are a set of basic ITS services supported by DSRC that Release 14 LTE V2X cannot directly support.
-These include important services related to Infrastructure-to-vehicle warnings (e.g. Wrong-Way Driving Alert [9]), communication to a V2X security credential management system (SCMS), and collection of probe vehicle data.
+Furthermore, Release 14 LTE V2X uses only broadcast, without a native unicast capability.
+Even though unicast transmissions could be realized using higher layer protocols, such an approach is less efficient, especially when it comes to acknowledgment messages, which would be significantly delayed and have a large packet size overhead from higher-layer protocols.
+On the other hand, the IEEE 802.11 medium access allows DSRC devices respond to unicast message by sending an acknowledgment message within 32 microseconds with minimal packet sizes.
+Many ITS safety and efficiency services require direct unicast transmissions, for example, infrastructure-to-vehicle warnings (e.g. Wrong-Way Driving Alert [9]), communication to a V2X security credential management system (SCMS), and collection of probe vehicle data.
+These services will not be natively supported by the lower layers of LTE V2X.

+Additional Services Enabled by Commercial Cellular Networks

 Several commenters [1, pages 5-7] [2, page 3] [3, page 2]] claim that by allocating ITS spectrum specifically to Release 14 LTE V2X, many of the benefits that can be derived from using (5G) cellular connectivity to vehicles accrue.
-This is not true.
-Any Release 14 LTE V2X module used for ITS safety and efficiency services in ITS spectrum must be available 100% of the time for ITS services and would not be available to provide cellular connectivity.
-Cellular connectivity will require separate communication resources to provide such connectivity.
+This is inaccurate.
+Any Release 14 LTE V2X module used for ITS safety and efficiency services in ITS spectrum must be available 100% of the time for ITS services and would not be available to provide connectivity through commercial cellular networks.
+Cellular connectivity will therefore require separate communication resources (i.e. radios and non-ITS channels).
 Hence, the advantages of cellular connectivity are orthogonal to C-V2X.
 The fact that C-V2X is also specified by 3GPP does not mean they are an integrated V2X solution.
-Cellular connectivity is just as easily coupled with a DSRC ITS safety and efficiency communication module.
-In fact, all OBUs deployed today have cellular interfaces in addition to DSRC ITS communication modules operating in ITS spectrum and as such, are already utilizing the benefits of cellular connectivity when and where appropriate.
+Connectivity to a commercial cellular network is just as easily coupled with a DSRC ITS safety and efficiency communication module.
+In fact, all on board units deployed today have cellular interfaces in addition to DSRC ITS communication modules operating in ITS spectrum and as such, are already utilizing the benefits of cellular connectivity for additional, non-critical services that do not require very high reliability and low latency.
+IEEE 802 acknowledges that these additional services can be highly valuable.
+However, due to significantly higher latency, subscription fees, and limited rural coverage of commercial cellular networks, safety-critical services cannot use cellular networks but must always communicate via direct vehicle-to-vehicle communication.

+Evolution of Standards, Same-Channel Co-Existence

 IEEE 802 finds a statement from 5G Americas misleading.
 5G Americas notes that 3GPP Release 16 5G NR V2X has considered “support of … mechanisms for coexistence between LTE and NR.”
-[6, page 11] It is important to understand that LTE V2X (Release 14) and 5G NR V2X (Release 16) will not coexist in the same channel.
-3GPP’s consideration is only for coexistence in adjacent channels.
+[6, page 11] It is important to understand that LTE V2X (Release 14) and 5G NR V2X (Release 16) is not designed to coexist in the same channel.
+3GPP’s consideration is only for coexistence in adjacent channels.[16]